aapae/aapae.github.io/pages/contact.md

 If you would like to join the AAPAE, or want more information about membership or the annual conference, or any other matter, please contact:

 > AAPAE
-> c/o School of Humanities
-> University of New South Wales
+> 37 Kitchener Street
-> Sydney, NSW 2052
+> Maroubra, NSW  2035
 > Australia
 > Phone: (02) 9385 2320
 > Fax: (02) 9385 1029